Thomas Lawrence: "Always in love and always in debt"

 Lawrence's parents died within a few months of each other in 1797.
 He gave up his house in Piccadilly, where he had moved from Old Bond Street, to set up his studio in the family home in Greek Street.
-By now, to keep up with the demand for replicas of his portraits, he was using studio assistants, most notable of whom were William Etty and George Henry Harlow.
+By now, to keep up with the demand for replicas of his portraits, he was using studio assistants, including Samuel Lane from 1802 until Lawrence's death almost twenty years later, and most notable William Etty and George Henry Harlow.

 The early years of the 19th century saw Lawrence's portrait practice continue to flourish.
 Amongst his sitters were major political figures such as Henry Dundas, 1st Viscount Melville and William Lamb, 2nd Viscount Melbourne, whose wife Lady Caroline Lamb he also painted.
-The king commissioned portraits of his daughter-in-law Caroline, the estranged wife of the Prince of Wales; and his granddaughter Charlotte.
-Lawrence stayed at Montague House, the princess's residence in Blackheath, while he was painting the portraits and thus became implicated in the "delicate investigation" into Caroline's morals.
+The King commissioned portraits of his daughter-in-law Caroline, the estranged wife of the Prince of Wales; and his granddaughter Charlotte.
+Lawrence stayed at Montagu House, the princess's residence in Blackheath, while he was painting the portraits and thus became implicated in the "delicate investigation" into Caroline's morals.
 He swore an affidavit that although he had on occasion been alone with her, the door had never been locked or bolted and he had "not the least objection for all the world to have heard or seen what took place".
 Expertly defended by Spencer Perceval, he was exonerated.